Lakers Decision To Extend Qualifying Offer To Julius Randle Could Hurt The Pursuit Of LeBron James [Opinion]

 The Los Angeles Lakers’ bid for LeBron James could be in jeopardy after they extended a qualifying offer to forward Julius Randle.
-Inquisitr News previously reported that the Lakers are on the short list of teams that has a chance at signing LeBron James this offseason.
+The Inquisitr previously reported that the Lakers are on the short list of teams that has a chance at signing LeBron James this offseason.
 In order to try and put together a strong team around LeBron James, the Lakers need as much salary cap room as they can get.
 Extending the qualifying offer to Julius Randle could hurt the Lakers’ cause.

 The Los Angeles Lakers announced on their team site that they have decided to give Julius Randle the qualifying offer.
 Randle, an emerging star, will officially be a restricted free agent on July 1.